 Join CCSD in Tuscany, Italy for the trip of a lifetime

 Cycle some of the most beautiful roads in Europe in the hills around Florence and Siena, with first class support from CCSD.
-Stay in our perfectly located hotels right in the heart of the cultural centers of the cities and after the day’s cycling prepare to be amazed by the historical wonders they have to offer or simply relax and soak up the best of Italian culture with a gelato, espresso or a Chianti on the piazza.
-We also offer an itinerary for non cyclists so you can enjoy the trip with a non cycling partner.
+Stay in our beautiful hotels , overlooking the City of Florence and just outside the walls of Siena.
+After the day’s cycling prepare to be amazed by the historical wonders these fantastic cities have to offer, or simply relax and soak up the best of Italian culture with a gelato, espresso or a Chianti on the piazza.
+We also offer an full itinerary for non cyclists so you can enjoy the trip with a non cycling partner.

 OVERVIEW OF THE TOUR

-Starting in Florence, the birthplace of the Renaissance, you’ll spend 4 nights at our wonderful hotel, moments from the Ponte Vecchio and right in the heart of the historical center of this magnificent city.
-Cycle 30 – 50 miles each day on some of the most beautiful roads in Italy, many of which will be the routes later in the year for the World Road Championships.
-Cycle through the stunning Tuscan countryside to medieval towns and ancient hill top convents.
-Take part in an Italian cooking class with our local chef Marcella, or relax in the tower top bar with its 360 degree view of Florence.
+Starting in the Etruscan town of Fiesole, just outside Florence you’ll spend 4 nights at our wonderful hotel, in this historic walled town in the hills overlooking the city.
+Cycle 30 – 50 miles each day on some of the most beautiful roads in Italy through the stunning Tuscan countryside to medieval towns and ancient hill top convents.
+Take part in an Italian cooking class with our local chef Marcella, or relax with a glass of wine and enjoy the views.
 For non cyclists or those with a love of history, Florence does not disappoint.
-We arrange visits to the world famous Accademia gallery (home works of art such as Michelangelo’s David); the Duomo, the Uffizi gallery or fully guided city tours if you want a day off the bike.
+We arrange visits to the world famous Accademia gallery (home of works of art such as Michelangelo’s David); the Duomo, the Uffizi gallery or fully guided city tours if you want a day off the bike.

 On day 5 you will travel the famous Chianti road by bike or CCSD vehicle, all stopping in Greve for a vineyard picnic lunch, before arriving at our next destination; the medieval walled city of Siena, the center of which is a UNESCO World Heritage site.
 This ancient city sits among the rolling hills of Southern Tuscany and offers its visitors a variety of historical sites, bustling piazzas and cafés, in addition to beautiful countryside and enchanting hilltop towns to discover during the next 3 days.

-For the last 2 days we return to Florence to allow you some time to relax and explore anything you missed out on at the start of the tour.
+For the last 2 days we return to Fiesole to allow you some time to relax and explore anything you missed in Florence at the start of the tour.

-- Accommodation in our beautiful hotels in prime locations in Florence and Siena
+- Accommodation in our 2 beautiful hotels in prime locations in Fiesole (Florence) and Siena

 - Daily substantial continental breakfasts